ithar14/IBMfall21/README.md

 Problem: Solve the battery revenue optimization problem with the lowest circuit cost and circuit depth.
 Achieve better accuracy with smaller circuits.
 You can receive a badge for solving all the challenge exercises up to 4b.
 In addition, you can obtain a score with ranking by solving the last exercise 4c in this challenge.

 Level: Advanced
+* Simple knapsack problem with QAOA: familiarize yourself with a typical knapsack problem and find the optimized solution with QAOA.

+* Battery revenue optimization with Qiskit knapsack class: learn the battery revenue optimization problem and find the optimized solution with QAOA.

+* Battery revenue optimization with your own quantum circuit: implement the battery revenue optimization problem to find the lowest circuit cost and circuit depth.
+Achieve better accuracy with smaller circuits.